-Sometimes this is as little a thing as putting a note in my calendar a few weeks ahead that I need to do something a few weeks hence.
-I keep an incredibly busy schedule and the only way I am able to be productive, network, volunteer, work, get contracts and publish effectively is to keep a detailed calendar.
 Remember, as an author you are essentially a business.
 I spend the first fifteen minutes of each day drinking a hot tea and pretending to be my own secretary.
 I don't look at the individual events and think about it as what I personally have to do.
 I look at it as a secretary checking the day for my boss.
 Times, order of events, calls that can be made between events, etc. I make my daily list in that mode.
+Then tea time is over and it's time to be the boss instead.

 That covers process management and the general idea of back planning.
-We will revisit both as they specifically apply to writers in the coming lessons.
+We will briefly revisit both on occasion as they specifically apply to writers in the coming lessons.
 I don't have home work to post but I want you to get in the right mind set for Thursday's class.
 We will be talking about goals.
-So instead of the standard approach of tell me your five, ten, etc. year goals don't bother.
+So instead of the standard approach of tell me your five, ten, etc. year goals, don't bother.
 I know we all want to be authors.